 Answer: The two advantages of a supermarket are.

-- They have huge varieties of products to choose from with different colors and design.
+- They have huge varieties of products to choose from with different colours and design.

 - Sales are done with an exchange of cash which is not a bad debt.